Giant Food Stores rolling out googly-eyed helper robots nationwide

 Employees at Giant Food Stores will soon have a new googly-eyed robot coworker.

-Marty, a tall grey robot assistant, will be placed in all of Giant Food Stores' 172 locations, the company said Monday.
+Marty, a tall grey robot assistant, will take on the aisles of all of Giant Food Stores' 172 locations, the company said Monday.
 The robot can identify and report spills to customers and employees.

 Marty roams the store unassisted to flag spills and other hazards using image capturing technology, according to The Washington Post.
 When it finds them, the robot will reportedly alert customers by saying "caution, hazard detected."
 It'll also announce the incident through the store's public address system to notify employees, the Post said.